shinya-tokyo/khr-3hv-remodel/README.md

  2. The Voice recognition will start.

  3.1.
-If you choose "python3 khr_ojigi_vc_ir.py", the airconditioner remote control mode will appears.
+If you choose "python3 khr_ojigi_vc_ir.py", the air conditioner remote control mode will appears.
       (Say "Atsui" <Hot in Japanese> and the "Keshite" <Turn off in Japanese>)

  3.2.
 If you choose "python3 khr_ojigi_vc_ir_tv.py", the TV remote control mode appears.